Ficool

 Chapter 6 - Bonds Formed Through War

 He didn't meet the hundred with a wall; he bled them by inches.
 A flash of his energy pistols from one angle—two, three controlled pulses—then silence and a different angle forty paces deeper.
-He used the deadfall and gullies like a maze, drawing scouts into narrow cuts, dropping them with a single shot or a thrown blade, then sliding away before their friends had a direction to shoot.
-A tossed stone cracked brush to his left; when the Kraeliths rushed it, his real fire came from their rear.
+He used deadfall and gullies like a maze, drawing scouts into narrow cuts, dropping them with a single shot or a thrown blade, then sliding away before their friends had a direction to shoot.
+A stone cracked brush to his left; when the Kraelith rushed it, his real fire came from their rear.
 The forest turned into a hall of mirrors—hit, move, hit again—until their formation unraveled into clusters of panicked men who couldn't agree on where death was coming from.
+Fresh cells clicked in on the run; he never let the guns run dry in the open.
+The terrain pinched them into funnels; every time they tried to wheel and encircle, he was already somewhere else, chewing off another edge of the formation.

 Minutes stretched long.
-Every time they tried to fix him, he was already gone, a muzzle flare in one place and a knife whisper in another.
+Every time they tried to fix him, he was gone—a muzzle flare in one place and a knife whisper in another.
 He kept their attention fixed on him, away from the wounded he'd hidden, until the ground between the trees was knotted with bodies and scorched earth.
 At last, a handful remained—six, breathing hard, pride louder than sense.
-They stepped into the clearing and called him out, voices shaking with rage, demanding he face them without the ghosts and gunfire.
+Low on charge and bound by their honor-rites, they stepped into a clearing and called him out, demanding he face them without the ghosts and gunfire.
 Matt holstered the pistols, rolled his shoulders, and walked in.
 The first came fast; Matt came faster—an elbow up under the jaw, a heel to the knee, bone popping like wet wood.
-He caught the second by the collarbone, drove a head-butt through his nose, and let him sag before carving a short line across his throat with a knife that had appeared in Matt's hand like a thought.
+He caught the second by the collarbone, drove a head-butt through his nose, and let him sag before carving a short line across his throat with a knife that appeared in Matt's hand like a thought.
 The third swung high; Matt buried the blade in his ribs and rode him down, twisting free as hot spray painted his forearm.
-Four tried to grapple; Matt used him as a shield, three steps, a pivot, and the fifth's blade meant for Matt opened his friend from hip to belly.
+Fourth tried to grapple; Matt used him as a shield—three steps, a pivot—and the fifth's blade meant for Matt opened his friend from hip to belly.
 The last one backed away, whispering something that wasn't a prayer.
 Matt didn't let him finish—two steps, a forearm across the windpipe, a final, efficient thrust.

-When the dust finally settled, the once-proud Kraelith raid group lay decimated at his feet, their bodies strewn about like discarded toys.
+When the dust finally settled, the once-proud Kraelith pursuit group lay shattered at his feet, their bodies strewn about like discarded toys.
 Matt stood amidst the carnage, bathed in blood, the crimson fluid clinging to him like a second skin.
 He looked comfortable in it, a predator at ease in his natural habitat.
-Legends spoke of him in hushed tones among the Astraellan Dominion, a warrior revered for his unyielding ferocity.
+Rumors spoke of him in hushed tones among the Astraellan Dominion, a warrior revered for his unyielding ferocity.
 To the Kraelith, he was a demon, a name whispered with dread across their ranks.
-Turning to Thorne and the remaining men, their eyes wide with a mixture of fear and admiration, Matt knew they had survived, but at what cost?
+Turning to Thorne and the remaining men—their eyes wide with a mixture of fear and admiration—Matt knew they had survived, but at what cost?
 The line between savior and monster had blurred, and in that moment, he realized he had embraced his darker nature fully.

 Since that day, a bond had formed between Thorne and Matt—born not out of camaraderie in the traditional sense, but out of mutual respect forged in the crucible of battle.
 Thorne owed Matt his life, and that of his remaining men, and while their relationship was never overly sentimental, there was an understanding between them.